aptech/docs/docs/CR-ftocv.rst

     y = { 6, 7, 8, 9, 10 };

-    //Combine 'beta' with the vector of numbers in 'y'
+    // Combine 'beta' with the vector of numbers in 'y'
-    //Use 2 characters for each number with 0 after the decimal point x = 0 $+ "beta" $+ ftocv(y,2,0);
+    // Use 2 characters for each number with 0 after the decimal point x = 0 $+ "beta" $+ ftocv(y,2,0);

-    //Since the output is a character vector the dollar
+    // Since the output is a character vector the dollar
-    //sign ($) must be used in front of the variable for printing print $x;
+    // sign ($) must be used in front of the variable for printing print $x;

 results in the following output: